 Introduction to Wood Pellets for BBQ Grills and Smokers

-Now you have seen the brief introduction video above I want to go into more detail.
+Now you have seen the brief introduction video above I want to go into more detail on various points.
+Such as the differences between full flavour and blended pellets, and how to estimate pellet consumption.
 However, if you want to just jump straight to the top brands of wood pellets for your grill or smoker, use the links below:

 - BBQrs Delight Grill Pellets